MLR Seminar Funding for 2022

 2. The Review will expect to have the first right of refusal to publish papers presented at Modern Law Review seminars.
 Papers presented will usually be original and unpublished, and applicants will use their best efforts to ensure that the papers are available to the Review for publication.

-4. Awards will only be available to persons in full time employment on the academic staff of UK higher education institutions.
+4. Awards will only be available to persons employed on the academic staff of UK higher education institutions.

 5. Applications must set out details of the proposed seminar(s), themes to be addressed, details of proposed speakers (together with an indication of whether the speakers have been approached and given any commitment to participate), and a budget for the event.
 Applicants should note that the Committee places particular emphasis on the possibility of securing articles for publication in the Review from scholars who would not otherwise be likely to publish in it.